magic-city-bikes/magic-city-bikes-web/README.md

 # Magic City Bikes

 Introduction to Data Science mini project.
 Predicting the time it takes for the next HSL city bike to be brought to or taken away from a city bike station.
+The estimates are calculated using the exponential distribution, which the waiting files follow.
+The parameter is learn based on historical data.

 ## Development

     nvm install
     npm install
     npm run watch

+Define the path to your estimate file with the env varialble `DATA_PATH`.
+The variable is assumed to point to a folder containing estimates as JSON arrays for each hour and weekday.

 ## Licence